-- cube (iris.cube.Cube) Data cube to check.
+• cube (Cube) - Data cube to check.

-- cmor\table (str) CMOR definitions to use.

-- mip Variable's mip.

-- short\name (str) Variable's short name

-- frequency (str) Data frequency

-• check\level (CheckLevels) - Level of strictness of the checks.
+- cmor\table (str) CMOR definitions to use (i.e., the variable's project). - mip (str) Variable's MIP. - short\name (str) Variable's short name - frequency (str | None) Data frequency.
+If not given, use the one from the CMOR table of the variable. - check\level (CheckLevels) Level of strictness of the checks.